On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Preliminaries

 \begin{rmk} Since self adjoint operators are closed, the resolvents $R_{A_q}$ are bounded operators, so it is clear what Fr\'echet-differentiability means in this context.
 Teytel required the operators $A_q$ to depend Fr\'echet-differentiably on $q$ with respect to the graph norm, but we find this formulation to be slightly cleaner.
-Note that the conditions on the domains of the operators $A_q$ was implicit in Teytel's work. \end{rmk}
+Note that, unlike Teytel, we do not need to require the domains $D(A_q)$ to coincide for all $q\in \mathcal{X}$ since the resolvents are defined on all of $H$. \end{rmk}